 Medical and Education Mission to Ghana

-The renovation of the health clinic, motivated by a partnership among Rotary clubs and Catholic churches in the Oak Ridge area and Ghana, will help support 15 jobs and improve health care and medical education in an underserved rural part of Ghana.
+The renovation of the health clinic, motivated by a partnership among Rotary clubs and Catholic churches in the Oak Ridge area and Ghana, was designed to help support 15 jobs and improve health care and medical education in an underserved rural part of Ghana.

 The initiative to provide medical services to the poverty-stricken village of Nkonya-Wurupong in the Volta Region has been spearheaded by Elaine Bunick, M.D., a local endocrinologist and diabetes specialist.
-She is a member of the Rotary Club of Oak Ridge, which honored her recently with the William T. Sergeant Vocational Service Award, the club’s most prestigious award.
+She is a member of the Rotary Club of Oak Ridge, which honored her with the William T. Sergeant Vocational Service Award, the club’s most prestigious award, for her efforts.

 The medical mission started in 2008 as a result of Dr. Bunick’s connection with Father John Appiah, priest at St. Mary’s Catholic Church in Oak Ridge, who was born in Nkonya-Wurupong.
 The priest had received a request from Bishop Gabriel Mante to help the village in Ghana.
 The mission was expanded in 2015 to the Ghana Medical, Education and Technology Mission co-led by medical mission coordinator Bunick and education mission coordinator Adolf King, a Rotarian in the same club who heads the International Education program at Roane State Community College.

 In July of 2015 and 2016, the mission participants traveled to Ghana to provide services for the village.
 On April 1, 2016, the effort was boosted by a hard-to- get Global grant from The Rotary Foundation, one of the world’s most efficient charitable organizations.